2018 Piano Competition | Preliminary Rounds & Finals

 Debussy: Petite Suite, En Bateau

 Massenet: Premiere Suite, Op.
 11, No. 1, Andante

 The Open Class is designed to allow outstanding emerging artists to compete outside of an age restricted class.
 The level of performance expected in the Open Category is at or above the ABRSM Diploma level.
 Parents and teachers are advised to consider whether entering this class is appropriate for their child/student.

 The contestant must choose one solo work (not a concerto, not a test piece from another category) of under 10 minutes from the list of composers below.

 Beethoven, Brahms, Chopin, Ginastera, Kabalevsky, Liszt, Messiaen, Prokofiev, Rachmaninoff, Ravel, Schubert, Schumann, Scriabin, or an original composition (not an arrangement) by any contemporary composer

 10 minutes is the maximum time allotted, not the goal.
 Performances lasting longer than 10 minutes will be disqualified.

 Contestants in the Open Category may also enter another age-specific class with payment of the application fee for each class entered.

-The contestant must email [email protected] no later than on Saturday 13th May, 2017 to specify their piece.
+The contestant must email [email protected] no later than on Saturday, May 12, 2018 to specify their piece.
 No repertoire changes will be permitted once the choice is submitted.
-The contestant must provide two (2) copies of the piece they have selected for the adjudicators on the day of the competition.
+The contestant must provide two (2) copies of his or her piece for the adjudicators on the day of the competition.

 One movement of a sonata, or a suite may be performed in this category as long as it falls within the time limit.
 Movements of concerti are not eligible for this class.